aragon/osx-plugin-template-hardhat/README.md

 ### Linting

-Lint the Solidity and TypeScrip code alltogether with
+Lint the Solidity and TypeScript code all together with

 ```sh
 yarn lint